Healthy Green Goddess Salad Dressing

 Luckily, it’s easy to make a plant-based, healthy green goddess dressing.
 The star of the show, after all, is the herbs, and they’re definitely vegan!

-This green goddess recipe is healthier than the traditional version.
+- Ultra creamy (without the mayo).
 For creaminess, I thought about using vegan sour cream or making a cashew cream based dressing, but in the end, I turned to one of my perennial favorites, the avocado.
 Not only does this make for a creamy texture, it also amps up the green factor!

-Then, for that hit of briny flavor you normally get from anchovies, I used capers.
-They’re usually sold alongside olives at the grocery store, and they bring some of the same flavors to the table, but they’re a bit tart and almost lemony, too.
-They really add that little je ne sais quoi to this Healthy Green Goddess Salad Dressing.
+- No anchovies.
+As noted above, that typical briny flavor in green goddess dressing comes from anchovies…except for in this recipe!
+I used capers.
+They bring some of the same flavors to the table, but they’re a bit tart and almost lemony, too.
+They really add that little je ne sais quoi to this vegan green goddess dressing.

 What You’ll Need